adriankiprono/imstragram_project/README.md

 # INSTAGRAM
-This is a website that enables one to view various images that interests them and  can view the details of the photo by clicking on it.
+This is a social media website that enables one to post images and videos and also can see othe's images and videos and comment and like them.

 ### Author